-This bill would require the Attorney General, on or before October 30, 2027, and annually thereafter, to submit to the Legislature and the Governor, and post on its internet website, a report that includes, among other things, a summary of all immigration incidents and activities conducted by any person at designated safe locations that have reported immigration incidents and activities either onsite or to the Attorney General.
-The bill would authorize the Attorney General to request representatives of the designated safe locations to furnish any reported immigration incidents and activities as part of compiling its annual report, and would authorize the Attorney General to issue civil penalties or conduct other enforcement activity to ensure compliance with these provisions.
-The bill would define "designated safe locations" to mean educational institutions, health care providers, shelters, polling places, courthouses, public transportation property, state and local government property, and areas where the public may be exercising their rights protected under the First Amendment to the United States Constitution.
+This bill would require the Attorney General, on or before October 30, 2027, and annually thereafter, to submit to the Legislature and the Governor, and post on its internet website, a report that includes, among other things, a summary of all immigration enforcement incidents and activities conducted by a person at a designated safe location that have been reported by the designated safe location or a person who witnessed the activity to the Attorney General.
+The bill would authorize the Attorney General to request representatives of a designated safe location to furnish any reported immigration enforcement incidents and activities as part of compiling its annual report and would authorize the Attorney General to issue civil penalties or conduct other enforcement activity to ensure compliance with these provisions.
+The bill would prohibit the report from including any personally identifiable information regarding an individual stopped, detained, or arrested by an individual conducting an immigration enforcement activity.
+The bill would define "designated safe location" to mean educational institutions, health care provider entities, shelters, polling places, courthouses, public transportation property, and state and local government property.
+The bill would define "immigration enforcement" for these purposes to mean an effort to investigate, enforce, or assist in the investigation or enforcement of a federal civil or criminal immigration lawsuit.
 To the extent the bill would impose duties on locals, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.